luke071/javascript-programming-with-the-lord-of-the-rings/README.md

 ## A unique list of items for the expedition

 A hobbit can only pack one iem of each type into his backpack.
-Help the hbbit create a unique list of items for the expedition.
+Help the hobbit create a unique list of items for the expedition.

 Solution: